brevzin/cpp_proposals/2996_reflection/reflection.md

 If `expr` does not have structural type, then `reflect_result(expr)` fails to be a constant expression.

-Otherwise, if `T` is of reference or pointer type, or for each subobject of `expr` having reference or pointer type if `T` is of class type, if the reference or pointer value designates an entity that is not a _permitted result of a constant expression_ ([expr.const]), then `reflect_result(expr)` fails to be a constant expression.
+Otherwise, if `T` is of reference or pointer type, or for each subobject of `expr` having reference or pointer type if `T` is of class type, if the reference or pointer value designates an entity that is not a permitted result ([expr.const]), then `reflect_result(expr)` fails to be a constant expression.

 Otherwise, `reflect_result(expr)` produces a reflection of the result of `static_cast<T>(expr)`.